pgpartman/pg_partman/doc/pg_partman.md

  * This function is used to partition data that may have existed prior to setting up the parent table as a time-based partition set.
 It also fixes data that gets inserted into the default table.
  * If the needed partition does not exist, it will automatically be created.
 If the needed partition already exists, the data will be moved there.
  * If you are trying to partition a large amount of data automatically, it is recommended to use the `partition_data_proc` procedure to commit data in smaller batches.
 This will greatly reduce issues caused by long running transactions and data contention.
- * For sub-partitioned sets, you must start partitioning data at the highest level and work your way down each level.
+ * For subpartitioned sets, you must start partitioning data at the highest level and work your way down each level.
 This means you must first run this function before running create_sub_parent() to create the additional partitioning levels.
 Then continue running this function again on each new sub-parent once they're created.
 See the  pg_partman_howto.md document for a full example.
-IMPORTANT NOTE: Be VERY cautious with sub-partition sets and using this function since sub-partitioning can be a destructive operation.
+IMPORTANT NOTE: Be VERY cautious with subpartition sets and using this function since subpartitioning can be a destructive operation.
 See create_sub_parent().
  * `p_parent_table` - the existing parent table.
 MUST be schema qualified, even if in public schema.
  * `p_batch_count` - optional argument, how many times to run the `batch_interval` in a single call of this function.
 Default value is 1.
 Currently sets how many child tables will be processed in a single run, but when p_batch_interval is working again will refer explicitly to how many batches to run.
  * `p_batch_interval` - optional argument, sets the interval of data to be moved in each batch.
 Defaults to the configured partition interval if not given or if you give an interval larger than the partition interval.
 IMPORTANT NOTE: This cannot be set smaller than the partition interval if moving data out of the default table.
 Work is being done to allow this, but with some limitations.
 If you are moving data from a source table that is not the partition set's default table, you can set this interval smaller than the partitioning interval to help avoid moving large amounts of data in long running transactions.